webhintio/hint/packages/rule-highest-available-document-mode/README.md

 ```

 Also, note that this rule takes into consideration the [targeted
-browsers](../index.md#browser-configuration), and if Internet Explorer
+browsers][targeted browsers], and if Internet Explorer 8/9/10 aren’t
-8/9/10 aren’t among them, it will suggest removing the `meta` tag or/and
+among them, it will suggest removing the `meta` tag or/and not sending
-not sending the HTTP response header.
+the HTTP response header.

 ## Further Reading